bquast/Cryptocurrency-Inflation/README.md

 Or How Inflation Will Come About in Cybermoney
 -------------------------------------------------------------

-In 2009 the online currency **Bitcoin** was launched by an anonymous developer known as Satoshi Nakamoto.
+In 2009 the online currency **Bitcoin** was launched by an anonymous developer known by the pseudonym Satoshi Nakamoto.
 The protocol was based on a 2008 white paper by the same author, and every aspect of it is public and open-source.
-This quickly led to launching of several alternative online currencies, based on the Bitcoin protocol.
+This quickly led to the launching of several alternative online currencies, based on the Bitcoin protocol.
 These currencies have recently become known as **cryptocurrencies**.

 There are some key benefits to cryptocurrencies.